 Instructions may be given by the Race Director and/or Clerk of the Course to Teams and/or Riders by means of special circulars in accordance with the Regulations.
-Circulars must be posted on the official notice board and given to each team representative.
-Posting on the official notice board and giving to the team representative will be deemed as proof of delivery.
+Circulars must be posted on the official notice and / or delivered by electronic means such as email and/or placed in the special team mailbox which will be provided at each event.
+Posting on the official notice board, or via electronic means and/or placing in the team mailbox will be deemed as proof of delivery.